hemantnvasu/CP/README.md

 Step 3: Install Packages from Package Manager (ctrl + shift + p)

-1.Install Package
+1. Install Package
-2."package name"
+2. Write "package name"

-i.
-AstyleFormatter - go to this package settings and check true for "format on save" for Auto Spacing on Save ii. cppFastOlympicCoding
+3. AstyleFormatter - go to this package settings and check true for "format on save" for Auto Spacing on Save
+4. cppFastOlympicCoding

 Step 4: Compile and Run the Code take the sample code from github, write something and run using ctrl + shift + B